-- failure to properly estimate costs of engineering, design, material, equipment or labor; - unanticipated technical problems with the structures or services being supplied by us, which may require that we spend our own money to remedy the problem; - · project modifications creating unanticipated costs; - changes in the costs of equipment, materials, labor or subcontractors;

-- our suppliers' or subcontractors' failure to perform; - difficulties in our customers obtaining required governmental permits or approvals; - · changes in local laws and regulations; - delays caused by local weather conditions; and - exacerbation of any one or more of these factors as projects grow in size and complexity.
+- failure to properly estimate costs of engineering, design, material, equipment or labor; - unanticipated technical problems with the structures or services being supplied by us, which may require that we spend our own money to remedy the problem; - project modifications creating unanticipated costs; - changes in the costs of equipment, materials, labor or subcontractors; - our suppliers' or subcontractors' failure to perform; - difficulties in our customers obtaining required governmental permits or approvals; - changes in local laws and regulations; - delays caused by local weather conditions; and - exacerbation of any one or more of these factors as projects grow in size and complexity.

-These risks increase if the duration of the project is long-term because there is an elevated risk that the circumstances upon which we based our original bid will change in a manner that increases costs.
+These risks increase if the project is of a long-term duration because of the elevated risk that the circumstances upon which we based our original bid will change in a manner that increases costs.
 In addition, we sometimes bear the risk of delays caused by unexpected conditions or events.